BADMOODXX/movies_ratings/README.md

 - Are horror movies, on average, rated higher than comedy movies?
 - What is the highest rated genre of movies?

-I hope you enjoy reading my data analysis and maybe even learn something from it ;D\n *Adam Petržela*
+I hope you enjoy reading my data analysis and maybe even learn something from it ;D

+*Adam Petržela*

 For this analysis, I used: